BIBLE PASSAGE:

 and cruel, good and bad, etc. Let’s take a closer look at a couple

-of them and see how they impact their polar opposites.
+of them and see the effect they can have when compared to their

 For instance, if we consider good and bad, bad usually wins out, right?